-Even though the Save the Dixie fundraising campaign was successful and was brought to a close in the spring of 2009, further renovations are still being completed, including the replacement of the upper deck.
+Even though the Save the Dixie fundraising campaign was successful and was brought to a close in the spring of 2009, further renovations are still being completed, including the replacement of the upper deckï»¿.
 There also are still a number of necessary renovations to be done.
-Contributions are still needed to help maintain and renovate our historic treasure in both the short and long terms.
-Tax deductable donations may be sent to: Dixie Sternwheeler, P.O.
+Contributions are still needed to help maintain and renovate our historic treasure in both the short and long term.
+Tax deductible donations may be sent to: Dixie Sternwheeler, P.O.
 Box 674, North Webster, IN 46555.

 DSI has also partnered with the Kosciusko County Community Foundation to establish the structure for an endowment fund.
 Many thanks to the donors who provided initial funds for this account.

 DSI board member and Captain Dave Tranter has developed an extensive training program and certification program for new captains.
 This is part of ongoing improvement initiatives and our top goal of complete boating safety for our boat, crew, and passengers.

 The boat’s operating schedule offers cruises departing in 90 minute intervals.
 The longer cruise now generally includes more of Echo Bay and Webster Bay.
 This also allows our crew a better opportunity to remain on schedule each evening.
 Pricing for these expanded cruises still remains at $7.00 per person.

 The Dixie has added multiple promotional methods for this season to increase ridership and charters.
 This includes well-placed professional billboards, advertisements in a number tourism directories, and an increasing partnership with the Kosciusko County Visitors Bureau.
 The Dixie was approved for participation in the Art and Earth Trail tourism project and was featured in the Vera Bradley catalog and the Outdoor Indiana magazine, among other publications.